-Radish (Raphanus raphanistrum), on the other hand, is part of the Raphanus genus and the Brasicaceae family.
-Radishes share this family with the cruciferous vegetables, such as cabbages, broccoli, cauliflower, turnip and others.
+On the other hand, radish (Raphanus raphanistrum) is part of the Raphanus genus and the Brassicaceae family.
+Radishes share this family with cruciferous vegetables, such as cabbages, broccoli, cauliflower, turnip, and others.

 Both of these vegetables are known for their distinct shades of red and purple.
-Beetroot is even commonly used as a food colouring.
-However, beetroot and radish cultivars can vary in colour, size and shape.
-Besides the usual red, pink and purple, these vegetables can also come in yellow, green and white.
-Radishes can also have a grey to black colouring.
+Beetroot is even commonly used as a food coloring.
+However, beetroot and radish cultivars can vary in color, size, and shape.
+Besides the usual red, pink and purple, these vegetables can also come in yellow, green, and white.
+Radishes can also have a grey to black coloring.

 When comparing the appearance of the most popular types of beetroot and radish, beetroot wins in size.
-Radish is lighter in colour and also has a white flesh, as opposed to beetroot’s purple flesh.
+Radish is lighter in color and has white flesh, as opposed to beetroot’s purple flesh.